bdalley1/heart-of-therapy/_pages/rushed-notes.md

 ---

-Let’s be honest: Sometimes, the goal is just to get the notes done before insurance refuses payment.
-When you're facing a backlog and your brain is doing its best goldfish impression, you need a documentation format that works *with* you, not against you.
+Let’s be real—sometimes, writing notes isn’t about deep reflection.
+It’s about catching up before insurance kicks back another denial and your EHR times out (again).
+When your brain’s in survival mode, you need a format that works with you, not against you.

-This page compares several common “rushed” note styles—PIE, DAP, SOAP, simple narrative—and how they hold up when you're writing quickly.
-Each format is applied to the same three sessions, followed by a breakdown of what each format captures well, what tends to fall through the cracks, what was ethical or not, and how **HEART-Lite** aims to strike that sweet spot: quick, meaningful, clinically grounded, and ethical.
+This page compares how five common note styles—SOAP, DAP, PIE, simple narrative, and HEART-Lite—perform when time is short and detail is scarce.
+Each format is applied to the same three sessions, showing what each one captures, what it misses, and how ethically it holds up under pressure.

-Whether you're catching up or refining your note-taking style, this guide is here to help you document efficiently, ethically, and quickly—without losing the heart of the session.
+You’ll also see where HEART-Lite fits in: designed for speed and substance, it aims to balance clinical clarity with ethical care, even when the clock’s not on your side.

+Whether you’re buried in backlogged notes or looking to upgrade your style, this guide helps you write faster _without writing off what matters_.

 ---